-It’s the unofficial start of summer in Des Moines and many people are spending a good portion of it in the yard or garden doing physical labor.
+The unofficial start of summer is here in Des Moines and many people are spending a good portion of it in the yard or garden doing physical labor.
 From a health standpoint, it is important to properly prepare your body to avoid injuries so you can pull weeds and not your back.

 Gardening and yard work have many health benefits, including prevention of heart disease, obesity, diabetes, and high blood pressure.
-It clears your mind after a long stressful day.
-It calls for creativity and gives your brain a workout.
+It clears your mind after a long stressful day and calls for creativity giving your brain a workout.
 Gardening connects you with nature and the natural rhythm of life, allowing you to slow down and relax.
 Deep cleansing breaths of fresh air circulate oxygen to your muscles and organs.
 Being in sunshine gives you the best source of Vitamin D available.
 Gardening also provides the freshest and healthiest produce, which provides additional health benefits.

 People often forget that gardening and working in the yard can be strenuous physical work.
-Read on to the following 3 tips to help you prevent injury before you head outdoors:
+Be prepared by following our tips below.

 1. Warm Up